About Our Team

 Some may recognize Keenan from their involvement with the @projectpridebouldering festival, held on the unceded territory of the Skwxwú7mesh people (Squamish).

-• Phil Binemma
+Phil Binemma

 ACMG Rock Guide

-Originally from Greater Vancouver, Phil has called Squamish home for over 13 years.
+Originally from Greater Vancouver, Phil (he/him) has called Squamish home for over 13 years.
 He started climbing in 2010 through the Thompson Rivers University adventure program, a spark that’s grown into a full-on passion for wild experiences, technical movement, and meaningful connection.

 One of his most unforgettable days in the mountains involved being caught in a blizzard on Snowpatch Spire—navigating 14 rappels in 80 km/h winds.
 He’s never been so cold in his life, and never forgotten the lesson.
 That balance of intensity, focus, and humility is what draws him to the mountains—and what he brings to his work as a guide.